Tom Holland: 2015–2017: Breakthrough as Spider-Man

 In June 2015, Holland signed a six-picture deal with Marvel Studios to play a teenage Peter Parker / Spider-Man.
 Growing up, Holland was a fan of Spider-Man; he owned 30 costumes and bed sheet covers of the character.
 He auditioned against 1,500 teenagers worldwide, including English actors Charlie Rowe and Asa Butterfield.
 While producers Kevin Feige and Amy Pascal were impressed with his performances in The Impossible, Wolf Hall, and In the Heart of the Sea, directors the Russo brothers cited Holland's dancing and gymnastics background as the reasons to cast him.
 Stan Lee, Spider-Man's creator, said Holland was the "exact age and height" when he envisioned the character.
 As part of the Marvel Cinematic Universe (MCU), he first appeared as Spider-Man in Captain America: Civil War (2016).
 The film was a critical and commercial success, grossing over $1.1 billion worldwide against a budget of $250 million to become the highest-grossing film of 2016.
 In a review for The Guardian, Peter Bradshaw praised Holland and co-star Paul Rudd (who played Ant-Man) as "seductively high-spirited and hilarious", and Richard Roeper of Chicago Sun-Times wrote that he made "a strong first impression" as Spider-Man.

 In 2016, Holland co-starred with Joel Kinnaman and Percy Hynes White in the psychological thriller Edge of Winter.
 It was the first film he did without his parents' knowledge.
 Frank Scheck of The Hollywood Reporter found Holland and White "excellent", describing their terrified reaction as "more emotionally wrenching than the tired thriller genre conventions to which the film ultimately succumbs".
 At the 70th British Academy Film Awards in 2017, Holland won the Rising Star Award.
 Holland's first work that year was alongside Charlie Hunnam in James Gray's drama The Lost City of Z, which was released to positive reviews.
 On his last day of filming, he broke his nose after a failed backflip attempt.
 Holland played the son of Percy Fawcett (Hunnam), an explorer who makes several attempts to find a supposed lost ancient city in the Amazon rainforest.
 Neil Soans of The Times of India praised Holland for making the film emotional towards the end and Rex Reed of The New York Observer found him "remarkably strong and self-assured".
 Later in 2017, Holland played Samuel Insull in Alfonso Gomez-Rejon's The Current War, which received negative reviews and was a box-office failure.
-Clarisse Loughre of The Independent found Holland's role insubstantial.
+Clarisse Loughrey of The Independent found Holland's role insubstantial.